Ayushk4/extract_covid_entity/README.md

 ##### Model performances on test set.

+We stand first overall as well as on `Denied Testing`, `Death`, `Cure/Prevention` categories.
+To get the

 | Task | Micro-F1 | Micro-Precision | Micro-Recall |
 | ------ | ------ | ------ | ------ |